Subhajit29167842/Techfest-AAROHAN/README.md

 ## Environment Variables

-   firat create a MySQL database with some name say "YOUR_DATABASE_NAME" To configure the database connection for the project, add the following environment variables to a file named `.env` in the root directory of your project:
+  First, create a MySQL database with a name of your choice, for example, "YOUR_DATABASE_NAME".

+To configure the database connection for the project, add the following environment variables to a file named `.env` in the root directory of your project:
 ```plaintext
 DB_HOST="localhost"
 DB_USER="root"